Who’s Who? Am I in the right place?

 You will have opportunities to meet with the group of specialists individually and collectively, and you will interact frequently with the intensivist.

-The intensive care unit not only has its own hierarchy, but its own rules and protocols:
+Every intensive care unit not only has its own hierarchy, but its own rules and protocols — which may differ from one hospital to the next.
+Here are some general rules you can expect:

 HUS is a serious illness.